- Depart the UK on an overnight flight via Johannesburg

 - Accommodation: Okaukuejo Camp, Etosha National Park, 2-nights on full board basis.

-- We start the day with a two hour local drive at sunrise.
-Birds here could include secretary bird, red-necked falcon, Ludwig's bustard, yellow-throated sandgrouse and Bennett's woodpecker,
+- We start the day with an early morning birdwatching walk.
+Birds here could include secretary bird, red-necked falcon, Ludwig's bustard, yellow-throated sandgrouse and Bennett's woodpecker.

-- Accommodation: Lagoon Lodge, Walvis Bay, 2-nights on full board basis.
+- Accommodation: Erongo Mountains, 2-nights on full board basis.

-- We will spend the morning birdwatching around the Walvis Bay Lagoon, which is regarded as one of the most important wetlands for birds along the west coast of Southern Africa.
+- After breakfast, we drive to the coast and Swakopmund.
+This afternoon we spend time birdwatching around Walvis Bay Lagoon, which is regarded as one of the most important wetlands along the west coast of Southern Africa.
+Flamingos by the thousands can be observed and the area around the lagoon holds 90-95 percent of the worlds population of chestnut-banded plover.

-- Accommodation: Sossus Dune Lodge, 2-nights on full board basis.
+- Accommodation: Lagoon Lodge, 2-nights on full board basis.

 Day 15 Arrive UK